All Products

 • Replace the existing policy of a single cloud computer: Find the cloud computer that you want to manage, click the ⋮ icon in the Actions column, and then select Change Policy.

-• Replace the existing policy of multiple cloud computers at the same time: Select one or more cloud computers and choose More > Change Policy in the lower part of the page.
+• Replace the existing policy of multiple cloud computers at the same time: Select the cloud computers and choose More > Change Policy in the lower part of the page.

-4. In the Change Policy panel, clear the current policy, select a new policy, and then click OK.
+4. In the Change Policy panel, perform the following operations based on your business requirements and click OK:

 Note

-If the resource group that contains the cloud computers has an associated policy, you cannot directly modify the policy for the cloud computers in this step.
-Instead, you can modify the policy of the resource group.
-Alternatively, you can remove the cloud computers from the resource group and then modify the policy for the cloud computers.
+You cannot directly replace the policy for the cloud computers if the resource group containing them has an associated policy.
+You can either replace the policy for the resource group or remove the cloud computers from the resource group and then replace the policy for the cloud computers.

-Replace the existing policy of a cloud computer pool
+Replace the existing policy of a multi-shared cloud computer

 1. Log on to the EDS Enterprise console.

-2. In the left-side navigation pane, choose Resources > Cloud Computer Pools.
+2. In the left-side navigation pane, choose Resources > Shared Cloud Computer.

-3. On the Cloud Computer Pools page, find the cloud computer pool that you want to manage and click the ID of the cloud computer pool in the Pool ID/Name column.
+3. On the Shared Cloud Computer page, find the cloud computer whose policy you want to replace and click its ID.

 4. On the Basic Information tab, find the Policy Group Name parameter and click the icon.